List of built-in macOS apps: Notes

-Notes is a notetaking app first introduced with OS X Mountain Lion.
+Notes is a notetaking app introduced with OS X Mountain Lion.
 It functions as a service for making text notes and sketches, which can be synchronised between devices using Apple's iCloud service.
 Notes features support for advanced text formatting options, several styles of lists, rich web and map link previews, support for more file type attachments, a corresponding dedicated attachment browser, and a system share extension point for saving web links and images.

 Passwords

 Passwords is an app for managing passwords, introduced in macOS Sequoia.
 It replaces Keychain Access.

 Photo Booth

-Photo Booth is a camera application first introduced on devices running Mac OS X Tiger with a built-in iSight camera, allowing users to take picture and video.
+Photo Booth is a camera application introduced on devices running Mac OS X Tiger with a built-in iSight camera, allowing users to take picture and video.
 Photo Booth displays a preview showing the camera's view in real time, while thumbnails of saved photos and videos are displayed along the bottom of this window, obscuring the bottom of the video preview.
 These can be shown or played by clicking on the thumbnails.
 Users can also apply a variety of effects to a photo, which act similarly to social media filters.